EstebanMarin/blogpost/readme.md

 With just one command (flakes need to be enabled, follow through the suggested experimental flags when/if an error is raised) `nix develop github:typelevel/typelevel-nix#application`

-This will provide us with a
+This will provide us with a complete development Scala environment, with several tools (not exhaustive): Coursier, JVM, node, Gitter8, scala-fmt, scala-fix, scala-cli.

 ```bash
 $ nix develop github:typelevel/typelevel-nix#application